Best Python Data Engineering Companies 2026: 15 Firms Ranked

 5. How should buyers evaluate Snowflake vs. Databricks vs. dbt alignment?

 Check the firm's official partnership status with each platform.
 Snowflake Elite or Premier partners (like Brooklyn Data Co.) indicate deep Snowflake investment.
-Databricks partners signal Spark and lakehouse depth. dbt partnerships (Platinum, Preferred) indicate analytics engineering maturity.
+Databricks specialists signal Spark and lakehouse depth. dbt partnerships (Platinum, Preferred) indicate analytics engineering maturity.
 A firm that claims equal expertise across all platforms is likely strong in none.
 The best partners have a clear platform preference backed by delivery evidence and official partnership validation — and will be transparent about where their expertise is deepest.

 6. What delivery risks appear when a firm is broad but not Python-specialized?